ralph-irving/tcz-jivelite/README.md

 I've tested it on a B and B+.

-You need a keyboard to configure jivelite inititally and either a composite or hdmi monitor connected.
+You need a keyboard to configure jivelite initially and either a composite or hdmi monitor connected.

-Here's the key map http://wiki.slimdevices.com/index.ph...Developers_FAQ
+Here's the key map http://wiki.slimdevices.com/index.php/SqueezePlay_Developers_FAQ

-The Joggler and WQVGA Small Print Skins also work with a mouse or touchpad and should work with touch screens as well, if the screen uses the framebuffer devices like /dev/fb?.
+Only the Joggler and WQVGA Small Print Skins work with a mouse or touchpad and should work with touch screens, if the screen uses a framebuffer device like /dev/fb?.

 Note that NONE of the HD Skins support a pointer or touch device.